 Similarly, many technical areas in financial planning require not only specialized knowledge, but an awareness of rare-but-potential circumstances that may arise that provide for unique planning opportunities.
 For instance, with respect to Social Security alone, how often do you ask an unmarried client over the age of 62 if he/she had a former marriage that lasted at least 10 years (potential divorced spouse benefits), or ask retirees over age 62 if there are they still have any children under the age of 18 (extra retirement benefits for children), or ask if the client had a prior (or current) job where he/she did not participate in the Social Security system (future retirement benefits potentially reduced under the Windfall Elimination Provision).
 While none of these situations are necessarily common, they do occur from time to time - frequent enough to matter, but not frequent enough to necessarily remember to ask every time.
 The same is true in a wide range of other planning situations, from whether the beneficiary of an inherited IRA might be eligible for an Income In Respect Of A Decent deduction, to whether a non-qualified annuity was originally funded via a 1035 exchange (which means the cost basis is not merely the premiums paid), to whether a term insurance policy is still convertible (or ever was).

-In other words, financial planning checklists in various areas can serve as a type of "due diligence" process, to ensure that all the important planning issues and opportunities are covered.
+In other words, having a financial planning checklist in each of the various areas of financial planning can serve as a type of "due diligence" process, to ensure that all the important planning issues and opportunities are covered.
 It doesn't make the planner smarter or more skilled, but does help to ensure that the planner maximizes the knowledge and skill he/she already has.
 Arguably, at some point in the future, these might even be codified into a more extensive series of Practice Standards for financial planners - as in the case of doctors, this can ultimately help to distinguish between situations where an unfavorable outcome was due to an error or "ineptitude" mistake of the planner, or was simply a situation too complex to possibly be saved.
 In practice, effective due diligence checklists might also be integrated into a firm's CRM software.

 Unfortunately, though, the greatest challenge is simply that we need to build our financial planning checklists - a challenging and time-intensive process.
 Yet perhaps this is an opportunity for the financial planning community to band together and build something collectively.
 Have you built any checklists in your firm that you would be willing to share?
 Would you volunteer time and effort to try to help create a series of financial planning checklists for all practitioners to use?
 Please respond in the comments if you're interested, and perhaps we can begin this process together.
 In the meantime, though, it would probably be a good idea to start building some checklists for the most common challenges that arise in your own financial planning firm!

-And if you're still not convinced of the value of checklists, I'd strongly encourage you to read "Checklist Manifesto" yourself; if you are convinced, you may also find the book provides helpful inspiration on the kinds of checklists that may be useful in your practice and with your clients.
+And if you're still not convinced of the value of a financial planning checklist (or having a series of them!), I'd strongly encourage you to read "Checklist Manifesto" yourself; if you are convinced, you may also find the book provides helpful inspiration on the kinds of checklists that may be useful in your practice and with your clients.